Shops of Saddle Creek

 Saddle Creek is the first shopping center in the nation developed as a lifestyle center.
-It is located in the eastern Memphis, Tennessee suburb of Germantown, and it contains national specialty shops and restaurants, including Altar'd State, Anthropologie, Apple Store, Athleta, Banana Republic, Brahmin, Brooks Brothers, Free People, J.Crew, Kendra Scott, Lovesac, lululemon, Madewell, Michael Kors, Paper Source, Rise Southern Biscuits & Righteous Chicken, SEE Eyewear, Sephora, Soft Surroundings, Stoney River, UNTUCKit, Vera Bradley and more.
+It is located in the suburb of Germantown in eastern Memphis, Tennessee, United States, and it includes national specialty shops and restaurants.
 About 70% of tenants are unique to the Memphis market.
-Crumbl Cookies, Evereve, and Fabletics are joining the center in 2022.

 Saddle Creek straddles Poplar Avenue, with Saddle Creek North located at Poplar Avenue and West Farmington Boulevard and Saddle Creek South located at Poplar Avenue and West Street.
-The center offers pet friendly shopping and complimentary Wi-Fi.
+The center offers pet-friendly shopping and complimentary Wi-Fi.

-Saddle Creek was voted Best Shopping Center/Mall in Memphis by the readers of the Commercial Appeal 2018 through 2021, and the readers of the Memphis Flyer 2017 through 2021.
+Saddle Creek was voted Best Shopping Center in Memphis by the readers of the Memphis Flyer from 2017 through 2025.

 Trademark Property Company currently manages Saddle Creek.